 If you’re using the press and want more details on how it works, I’ve got step-by-step instructions in a review of the product that I posted back in February.

 The folks at EZ Tofu Press said that they wanted a tofu scramble recipe with rice in it, and I have to tell you: I was stumped at first.
 I don’t really think of rice as a breakfast food.
 Then I remembered that breakfast burritos are a thing!
 But honestly I’m not super into breakfast burritos (or any burritos, really).
 There’s too much tortilla and not enough of the goods.
 What I love about tostadas is that they let the good stuff shine, and the tortilla is just a vehicle.

-You can see in the photo above that one of my tostadas has cheese on top and one doesn’t.
+You can see in the photo above that one of my breakfast tostadas has cheese on top and one doesn’t.
 Dave is not a fan of cheese (vegan or otherwise), so I made him a special cheeseless version.
 He said it was delicious!
-If you also aren’t a fan of faux cheese, just skip it!
+If you also aren’t a fan of vegan cheese, just skip it!
 The guac makes this tofu scramble plenty decadent on its own.

 Tofu Scramble Breakfast Tostadas

 - 2 tablespoons vegan butter

 - 1 minced shallot

 - 1/2 block extra firm tofu, pressed